How Sow Lameness Contributes to Sow Mortality

 Sow lameness is the second leading cause of sow mortality and is responsible for around 25 percent of the sow mortality rate, according to the Iowa Pork Industry Center at Iowa State University.
 Sow lameness is multifactorial and results from many different causative agents.
 Injury, certain pathogens, and claw lesions all contribute to sow lameness.
 Claw lesions negatively impact foot integrity and may cause inflammation leading to pain or secondary infection.

 In a study conducted at the University of Minnesota, 119 crossbred sows were observed over two parities in individual gestation stalls.
-Sixty-two were supplemented with inorganic trace minerals, and 57 were supplemented with Availa-Sow along with inorganic trace minerals.
-Claw lesions were measured using the Zinpro® Feet First® and were measured at mid-gestation in two consecutive parities.
+Sixty-two were supplemented with inorganic trace minerals and 57 were supplemented with Zinpro Availa Sow and inorganic trace minerals.
+Researchers used the Zinpro® Feet First® lameness evaluations to measure claw lesions at mid gestation in two consecutive parties.

-Feeding Availa-Sow resulted in a 15-percent reduction in hind limb lesions and a 36-percent reduction in sole lesions.
-Sows fed Availa-Sow also tended to have fewer total lesions (13-percent reduction) and fewer lateral claw lesions (14.2-percent reduction).
-Overall, feeding Availa-Sow resulted in a 16.5-percent reduction in sow lameness.
+The pigs fed Zinpro Availa Sow displayed a 15 percent reduction in hind limb lesions and a 36 percent reduction in sole lesions.
+Those pigs also had fewer total lesions (13 percent reduction) and fewer lateral claw lesions (14.2 percent reduction).
+Overall, feeding Zinpro Availa Sow drove a 16.5 percent reduction in sow lameness.

-When performance trace mineral nutrition is used in combination with effective group housing management strategies, the number of sows removed from the herd due to lameness can be reduced.
+When proven nutrition is used in combination with effective group housing management strategies, the number of sows removed from the herd due to lameness can be reduced.

 The Zinpro Feet First Swine Lameness Prevention Program focuses on swine wellness and helping improve the efficiency of pork production through the identification and prevention of lameness.
 Resources available through the Zinpro Feet First Program include a locomotion scoring system, claw lesion identification tips and claw trimming fundamentals.